ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. note::

     For those used to Nsight-Systems, Nsight-Compute runs much slower.
-A single process can take a few minutes for every step, but since you're profiling at the kernel level, a single step and single process are often enough to extract relevant information.
+A single process can take a few minutes for every step, but since we're profiling at the kernel level, a single step of a single process is often enough to extract relevant information.

 Details